Tasman Travels Take On Tongariro

 We completed the Tongariro Alpine Crossing on the 16th April 2023, not long after this date snow covers the ancient mountains and landscape, requiring alpine climbing skills and usually a guide!

-Jumping onto tongariroexpeditions.com we went straight to there ‘Get Ready’ page, which offers oodles of great tips of what to wear, take with you, because no matter how experienced you are, its always good to ask the locals and with over 20 experience on the mountains of the Central Plateau, this lot are definitely locals!
+Jumping onto tongariroexpeditions.com we went straight to there ‘Plan Ahead’ section, which offers oodles of great tips of what to wear for the Tongariro Crossing, take with you, because no matter how experienced you are, its always good to ask the locals and with over 20 experience on the mountains of the Central Plateau, this lot are definitely locals!

 Mt Ngauruahoe